nasa/harmony-py/README.md

 # harmony-py

-`harmony_py.ipynb` is a notebook for demonstrating, documenting, and adding questions for how to approach a Harmony python library.
+`./design/checkpoint_01/harmony_py.ipynb` is the first notebook for documenting the approach to harmony-py: Harmony's python library.
+Subsequent notebooks will cover future design iterations.
+(WIP - not runnable)